Ask a Question

 Travel

 There is a choice of airlines flying to Mongolia but none are direct.
 The dates and transfers have been chosen to coincide with Turkish Airlines (through Istanbul) as they have proven to be the most reliable over the last couple of years.
-Alternative options include Air China (through Beijing) and Aeroflot (through Moscow), but these are both still experiencing problems due to Covid and/or the situation in Ukraine.
-Our partners recommend not booking MIAT flights as the company is financially weak.
+Alternative options include Air China (through Beijing) and MIAT airlines (national Mongolian carrier) with flight links through Frankfurt, Beijing, Tokyo and Istanbul (to name a few).

 Testimonials